Justin-Garey/WiiHack/README.md

 - To exit bootmii, press the back button.
 That is the button with an arrow then you can either go to the Wii menu or Homebrew Channel.

 ## Setting up the Homebrew Browser
+- Download from here (https://wiibrew.org/wiki/Homebrew_Browser) or find in the repository
+- Put the homebrew_browser folder from the download into a folder /apps located in the root of the sd card
+- Launch the homebrew browser from the homebrew channel

+## Recommended downloads from the Homebrew Browser
+-

 ## Setting up d2x cIOS Installer
 - Install d2x cIOS Installer from the HomeBrew Browser